v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0203-Deploying Windows 10 with AutoPilot.md

 3. Select **Remove everything**, then **Just remove my** files.

 4. Click **Reset**.

+_Note: Normally this step is not required for physical devices, the device’s autopilot info is either provided by the manufacturer or can be obtained from the device prior to the OOBE.
+For the purposes of this lab, we must initiate a reset to simulate a new device OOBE._

 _Note: This process can take 30-45 minutes and will reboot several times during the process.
 When LON-CL5 reboots, do not press a key to boot from media, allow